 Optimal Session Length and Timing

 Research shows that just 15 minutes of sensory circuit activities is effective for transforming student engagement throughout the day.
-The optimal time is before registration in the morning, as this helps children transition from home to school and prepares their sensory systems for focused learning.
+The optimal time is before registration in the morning, as this helps children transition from home to school and prepares their sensory systems for focussed learning.

-Which Pupils Benefit Most from Sensory Circuits?
+Which Learners Benefit Most from Sensory Circuits?

 Required Equipment and Space for Schools